The fact is, you will always be asked to do more projects than you have resources for.

 Then in turn to the highest priority projects in the portfolio (continuing until you run out of projects or resources).

-So it is essential that a project prioritization technique is used alongside the capacity planning.
+So it is essential that a project prioritization technique is used alongside capacity planning.

 Incorporate capacity planning into the portfolio management process